Addressing Hallucinations with RAG and NMISS in Italian Healthcare LLM Chatbots: Methodology

 \\

 \textbf{METEOR} \citep{banerjee2005meteor} addresses several limitations of BLEU by emphasizing word-to-word alignment between the SS and RS, accounting for exact matches, stems, and synonyms.
-METEOR computes the score by comparing the SS to each RS and reporting the highest score.
-Additionally, METEOR introduces a Discontiguous Matches Penalty (DP), based on the number of matched chunks.
+For each SS--RS pair, METEOR finds an alignment of unigrams that maximizes the number of matches subject to one-to-one mapping and minimal crossing.
+Precision ($P$) and recall ($R$) are computed as the fractions of matched unigrams in the SS and RS, respectively, and combined through a weighted harmonic mean: